krujos/pcf-workshop/service-broker/README.md

   d.
 Unbind a service instance from an application
 5. Creates and destroys service instances
 6. Bind/unbinds service instances from applications
-7. Exposes service dashboard
-8. Custom built micro service successfully leverages this service
+7. Custom built micro service successfully leverages this service
-9. Code pushed to a git repository accessible to Pivotal trainers
+8. Code pushed to a git repository accessible to Pivotal trainers

 ## Advanced Criteria

+* Exposes service dashboard
 * Enforce resource/service limiting plans in backing service
 * Return resources based on the Org/Space
 * Deploy and register the new broker through a BOSH errand